SutaruBoxu/ClubStarVox-SPT-Repo/Readme.md

 The GUI consitst of a list of plugins and their controls, once enabled, at the bottom of the window.

 Many ReShade plugins are heavily graphics-intensive and will require more PC resources than vanilla EFT or SPT.
+I've included the base configuration for MeowShader presets that I often use in this repository, `StarVox Sample Preset for MeowShader.ini`.